FelipeRuizGarcia/Learner/productivity.md

 <br>
 \- Lord Kelvin

+# Habits
+2 minutes mind hack, from the atomic habits book

+# Discipline
+"your repetition is your reputation"

 # Shortcuts
 If you realize that you follow a process twice, you should learn a shortcut / automation to do it quickly.